egmontmika/egmontmika.com/content/blog/how-many-sermons.md

 Admitted, preparation can take a life time.
 There will always be something more to learn, more to understand and more to prepare.
 Yet, when is a disciple ready to reach out and make another disciple?

-How many sermons does it take to make a disciple?
+How many sermons does it take a disciple to make another disciple?

 Probably none.
 Again, disciple makers are not made from the pulpit, and not in classes.
 Speeches and curriculums won't take you there.